Self-Love: The Intrinsic Value Of Us

 Throughout my relationship with this presence, I have learned a lot about the importance of thoughts, awareness of how they are directed and the impact they have.
 Typical everyday inner responses impact not only our own experience but they have an effect on others as well.
 I remember one day as I dropped off my son at school, I walked away with a feeling of heaviness and a kind of worried attachment to him.
 I remember this wise inner voice saying “leave him be” and I understood that again, this was having an effect and not a positive one.
 It wasn’t a reprimand, and this heavy feeling I had was an important part of what I was moving through and healing at the time.
 I was made aware of the fact that I was directing it towards my son in a way that previously, I may not have been conscious of doing.
 It wouldn’t have occurred to me that this could be harmful but now, given my experiences and discoveries, I realize that all of it has an impact.
 This is what is meant by the phrase “the energy we’re putting out there”.

 The fact that we’re using these phrases suggests a deeper knowing within us.
 We do know these things on a deeper level.
 I know now that when I realized that my son knew that I was lost, there was and is a deeper meaning to it.
 Our children and those who are closest to us, pick up on our feelings, thoughts and moods.
-I think we all know this but there is more to discover about the nature and degree of this impact, and it’s importance and significance in our daily lives and how things unfold in our lives.
+I think we all know this but there is more to discover about the nature and degree of this impact, and it’s importance and significance in our daily lives and how things unfold in our world.
 We are not separate and as much as we’d like to think that we can keep things from one another, on a certain and crucial level, we all feel it.
 Early on in my experience with this presence, it illustrated this idea by asking me to imagine my thoughts as a digital screen on my forehead so that everyone could see all of these thoughts running through my mind.
-It was a very effective bit of imagery that taught me a lot.
-It didn’t stop there – the education continues.
-So, although we may not all be ‘reading minds’ in a literal way, we certainly pick up on quite a lot and the more conscious we are, the more we are doing this.
+It was a very effective bit of imagery that taught me a lot and helped me become more aware of my thoughts.
+Although we may not all be ‘reading minds’ in a literal way, we certainly pick up on quite a lot and the more conscious we are, the more we are doing this.
 It is an energetic reality that is permeating our experience and once we harness this energy in a positive way, the sky’s the limit.

 This understanding of our telepathic connection to one another makes it clear that when we begin to heal and grow on an individual level, it has a very positive ripple effect in our world.
 For those who are working to improve their relationships with their children, partners, family or colleagues, recognizing this is a good way to start and continue this work.
 Delving within is a powerful approach to solving most problems in this world.
-What we sometimes discover is how disconnected we are from ourselves and with this discovery comes the opportunity to change this disconnection.
+What we sometimes discover is how disconnected we are from ourselves and with this discovery comes the opportunity to change.
 And when we do, this greater connection to ourselves and to the world around us becomes more evident.
-Ultimately, what we discover is how just how powerful we are.
+Ultimately, what we discover is how just how powerful we are and how to use that power for our personal and collective good.

 Imagination, Beliefs & Healing The mind